Second Division Knock-Out

-The Second Division Knock-Out is a football competition that takes place in Gozo.
+The Second Division Knock-Out is a football competition that takes place in Gozo, Malta.
 It is organized by Gozo Football Association.

-The cup holders are Żebbuġ Rovers which won the cup after beating after extra time Qala Saints in the final held on April 18, 2022.
+The cup holders are Victoria Hotspurs which won the cup after beating 4-0 Żebbuġ Rovers in the final held on April 6, 2024.
 This competition is played on a knock-out basis between the clubs of the Second Division.
 The first Second Division Knock-Out took place in the season 1958–1959.

 Format

 Four unseeded team from the Second Division makes it to the preliminary round.
 The two winners of the respective ties join the two seeded team and participate in the semi-finals.